Montana Collegiate Tobacco Prevention Initiative

 What is the Montana Collegiate Tobacco Prevention Initiative (MCTPI)?

-Montana Collegiate Tobacco Prevention Initiative (MCTPI), led by The BACCHUS Network™, is Montana’s young adult movement to create healthier college campuses in Montana by reducing tobacco use and creating a safe environment through year-round comprehensive education and prevention activities, cessation services and policy change.
+Montana Collegiate Tobacco Prevention Initiative (MCTPI), led by The BACCHUS* Initiatives of National Association of Student Personnel Administrators(NASPA), is Montana’s young adult movement to create healthier college campuses in Montana by reducing tobacco use and exposure.
+Training and technical assistance helps campuses create a safe environment through year-round comprehensive education and prevention activities, cessation services and policy change.
 Each campus movement is led by an advisor and a group of dedicated students and is assisted by a tobacco task force.
-Funded by the Montana Tobacco Use Prevention Program and staffed by The BACCHUS Network™, MCTPI has ten participating Montana Campuses including:
+Funded by the Montana Tobacco Use Prevention Program and staffed by The BACCHUS Initiatives of NASPA, MCTPI has thirteen participating Montana Campuses including:

 Why Have A Collegiate Tobacco Control Movement?

 Campus health education of the past has not identified tobacco education and prevention as a high priority.
 However, the 18-24 year old age group continues to have the highest smoking rate among all adults.
 We know that a quarter of students begin using tobacco or increase their use while in college and that most students who use tobacco want to quit before they graduate.
 In addition, this age group is heavily targeted by the tobacco industry on campus with student groups (i.e. Rodeo club, fraternities and sororities), in local publications, bars/clubs, social events and concerts.
+There are additional challenges associated with the changing landscape of smokeless tobacco options, including e cigarettes and snuff.
 The goals of MCTPI will help to address these high-risk tobacco issues in the Montana collegiate population.

 Montana is also addressing the unique needs of the Native American young adult population through comprehensive year-round tobacco education on the Fort Peck Community College campus.
 The goal of MCTPI will help to address these high-risk tobacco issues in the Montana collegiate population.